iamalirezaebi/BTCPrice/Readme.md

 ## **License**

-This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT) (or specify your preferred license).
+This project is open-source and available under the [MIT License](https://opensource.org/licenses/MIT).